Mon-Fri: 6:00AM-5:00PM; Sat, Sun, Public Holidays: 7:30AM-3:30PM

 It is best to use a rate of around 80% of this figure.
 This ensures you will have sufficient pressure to propel from the sprinklers.

-It’s important to understand that you will not be able to water your entire yard from the one small tap point.
+It’s important to understand that you will not be able to water your entire yard from the one tap point.
 You will need to break up your space into zones to allow adequate flow through each point.

 Once you have conducted the bucket test above, you can then determine how many zones you will need based on your desired sprinkler.
 For example, if you are using a sprinkler that has a flow rate of 8 Litres/Minute and your tap point is capable of 30 Litres/Minute (24 Litres/Minute at 80%), then you will be able to effectively run three sprinklers from this tap at the one time.
 Check out the basic example of a mapped garden with sprinkler placement.